immutable/contracts/contracts/staking/README.md

 `ERC1967Proxy.sol` is a proxy contract.
 All calls to StakeHolder contracts go via the ERC1967Proxy contract.

-`TimelockController.sol` can be used with the staking contracts to provide a one week delay between upgrade or other admin changes are proposed and when they are executed.
+`TimelockController.sol` can be used with the staking contracts to provide a one week delay between when upgrade or other admin changes are proposed and when they are executed.
 See below for information on how to configure the time lock controller.

 `OwnableCreate3Deployer.sol` ensures contracts are deployed to the same addresses across chains.
 The use of this contract is optional.
 See [deployment scripts](../../script/staking/README.md) for more information.